 The art in our work

-Work is an important part of human life.
+Work is an integral part of human life.
 Otl Aicher writes basically: For humans, work is what for a spider is the net.
-As the net can not exist without a spider and the spider can not be without the net, likewise work can not exist without humans.
+As the net cannot exist without a spider and the spider cannot be without the net, likewise, work cannot exist without humans.
 We define our habitat by doing work.
 [Aicher 1992:28]

 We can understand our work as being oppressive, a craft or even art.